tinysec/jsrt/README.md

-# PREPARE TO RELEASE , COMING SOON!

 # the javascript runtime ( JSRT ) project

 * javascript runtime for windows , based on **chakra**
 * author: TinySec( <a href="https://twitter.com/TinySecEx" target="_blank">@TinySecEx</a> )
 * latest-release: <a href="https://github.com/tinysec/jsrt/releases/tag/v0.0.2.0" target="_blank">0.0.2.0</a>
-* maybe JSRT is the best friend for binary hacker.
+* JSRT is  friend for binary hacker , special for windows.
+* this versio is a public new version , fill free to open issue.

 ## DOCUMENTS
 <a href="https://github.com/tinysec/jsrt/wiki" target="_blank">https://github.com/tinysec/jsrt/wiki</a>